jinndi/WGDashboard/README.md

 <img alt="Visitor" src="https://hitscounter.dev/api/hit?url=https%3A%2F%2Fgithub.com%2Fjinndi%2FWGDashboard&label=visitor&icon=eye&color=%230d6efd&message=&style=flat&tz=UTC">
 </p>

-## 🚀 Differences from the official image
+## 🧩 Differences from the official image
 - Built on a clean Alpine base image
+- Clean image, no extra env variables, all settings in web panel
 - Supports only two architectures: linux/amd64 and linux/arm64
 - Automatic configuration of forwarding rules for WG interfaces
+- Per the POSIX/Unix standard, environment variables are written in UPPERCASE
 - The base paths to resource files have been fixed for operation behind a reverse proxy

 ## 📋 Requirements